awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 .. _setup-with-nuget:

-Getting the SDK using NuGet with Visual C++
+Getting the SDK Using NuGet with Visual C++
 ===========================================

 You can use NuGet to manage dependencies for |sdk-cpp| projects that you develop with Microsoft